Academic Freedom of Students

 Good Academic Standing, Unsatisfactory Academic Progress, Probation, and Academic Dismissal

 Students are on Academic Probation whenever the term and/or cumulative GPA earned falls below a 2.00.
 To be in Good Academic Standing with the University, students must maintain a cumulative GPA of 2.00 as determined at the end of every semester, beginning with the completion of the student’s second regular (non-summer) semester at Gonzaga University.
-Good Academic Standing is required for all graduating students, and it may impact a student’s ability to receive financial aid, scholarships, or to represent Gonzaga in extra-curricular activities.
+Good Academic Standing is required for all graduating students, and it may affect a student’s ability to receive financial aid, scholarships, or to represent Gonzaga in extra-curricular activities.

 Any student on academic probation will have his/her student status reviewed by the Committee on Academic Standing.
-The conditions of academic probation are specified in a letter to the student from the Committee.
+The conditions of academic probation are specified in a letter sent through Zagmail to the student from the Committee.
 Students are expected to comply with all stipulations made in the letter and any additional requirements placed upon them as a result of academic probation.

 Those receiving financial aid also may be subject to Financial Aid Satisfactory Academic Progress Probation and/or Suspension, which may result in additional financial consequences.
-Further information can be found in the Financial Aid section of this catalogue.
+Further information can be found in the Financial Aid section of this catalog.

 Satisfactory Academic Progress for Veterans